Let’s chat about abolishing ICE

 Never take electoral advice from the party opposed to you.
 They do not mean to do you any favors.

 Instead, look at what conservatives have done.
 They’ve run nasty campaigns.
-They’ve run so far to the right that the President himself called American Nazis who killed a counter-protester “very fine people.”
+They’ve moved so far to the right that the President himself called American Nazis who killed a counter-protester “very fine people.”
 Trump regularly calls for abridgments to Constitutional protections.
-He and his administration lie to people constantly.
+He and his administration lie to people daily.
 And not clever lies, no, but lies that are so obviously false that it takes concentration to believe them.

 No, the extreme positions excite his base.
 That’s why he does it.
 And an excited base votes.
 Most mainstream Republicans voted for Trump, still, support Trump.
 They didn’t go away.